JeanRintoul/presence/README.md

 The specific configuration of pins and el-wire characteristics is declared at the top of the file.
 For that see the comment "This holds the pin numbers for the various length".

 Note: alternate version with LCD screen was also made in parallel but was woefully undocumented(yes, I know).
-However, a youtube video was made!
-The reason an LCD screen with the heart rate beat per minute number(BPM) was used was because it was hard to see whether a person's heart rate was increasing or decreasing by noticing the synced blinking lights.
+However, a youtube video was made!(www.youtube.com/embed/NSAjIEhVMR8) The reason an LCD screen with the heart rate beat per minute number(BPM) was used was because it was hard to see whether a person's heart rate was increasing or decreasing by noticing the synced blinking lights.
 Also, the Derby integration went with my outfit.

 <iframe width="854" height="510" src="//www.youtube.com/embed/NSAjIEhVMR8" frameborder="0" allowfullscreen></iframe>